lukatoidze/lukatoidze/README.md

 # Hello there <img src="./img/litwick-pixel.gif" alt="Litwick Gif" style="width:40px;"/>

-I'm Luka, Front-end developer from Georgia, Tbilisi.
-Currently studying Management and Information Technology (Qualification profile: Software Engineering) at West Saxon University of Applied Sciences of Zwickau (Germany)
+I'm Luka, Front-end developer from Tbilisi, Georgia.
+Currently studying Management and Information Technology (Qualification profile: Software Engineering) at West Saxon University of Applied Sciences of Zwickau (Germany).

+Always open to project collaborations and new challenges.
+Feel free to connect with me using any social network listed below.

 ### Social networks